OpenTOSCA/opentosca-vintner/docs/docs/installation.md

 ## Docker

-`vintner` can be installed using Docker.
+Vintner can be installed using Docker.
 However, the provided Docker Image is about 3GB large since it contains tools, such as xOpera, Unfurl, Ansible, Terraform, and our examples directory.

 ### GitHub Container Registry